The CATALYST trial is funded by UK Research and Innovation (UKRI), Medical Research Council (MRC).

-Celltrion provides the drug Infliximab, which is one of the Investigational Medicinal Products (IMPs) used in the CATALYST trial.
+Celltrion provided the drug Infliximab, which is one of the Investigational Medicinal Products (IMPs) that was previously used in the CATALYST trial.

 CATALYST has been adopted onto the National Institute for Health Research (NIHR) Clinical Research Network (CRN) portfolio and has received Urgent Public Health research status.

 Drugs that show promise from the data collected during the CATALYST trial will be considered for larger-scale testing by one of the current national, phase III, platform trials (RECOVERY or REMAP-CAP).